How to track search engine rankings

 Next, open this tool and navigate to Search Performance.
 Here, you can view detailed information like CTR, the total number of clicks, and impressions.
 Data related to rankings for a particular page or keyword is presented below the graph.
 It shows the average position, click-through rate, and the number of impressions for each keyword/page of yours that’s ranking on the SERPs.

-By clicking on the Download all button, you can export this data to a CSV file and use it as a data source for your Looker Studio report.
+By clicking on the Download all button, you can export this data to a CSV file and use it as a data source for your Looker Studio dashboard.
 To get a table with all the necessary dimensions like keyword, landing page URL, average position, CTR, clicks, and impressions, follow the same steps demonstrated above for Google Search Console.

 At the same time, it’s worth noting that data presented in Bing Webmaster Tools is often delayed.
 On average, it takes a few days for accurate data to be available in this tool, which is why you shouldn’t rely solely on it for tracking information.